abhiupes01/Fashion_Mnist_Pytorch/README.md

 Conv(1,16) ==>> BatchNorm ==>> MaxPool ==>> Conv(16,32) ==> BatchNorm ==>> MaxPool ==>> Fully Connected Layers

-The Data set could be downloaded from the : https://github.com/zalandoresearch/fashion-mnist The Overall accuracy achieved in 10 epochs for train is 93% while for test it 91.
+The Data set could be downloaded from the : https://github.com/zalandoresearch/fashion-mnist The Overall accuracy achieved in 10 epochs for train dataset is 93% while for test dataset it was 91%.